 At first, the only colours that could be produced by fireworks was orange and white.
 However some Italian scientists managed to create more colours by adding different types of salt into it.

 The word for firework in Japanese, ‘hanabi’, which actually means “fire-flower”.

-A rocket can reach speeds of 150mph, however the shell can reach as high as 200 metres.
+A rocket can reach speeds of 150 miles per hour, however the shell can reach as high as 200 metres.

 A sparkler burns at a temperature over 15 times the boiling point of water.
 Three sparklers burning together generate the same heat as a blowtorch.
 Sparklers alone cause more injuries than any other type of firework.

-You see the explosion of a firework before hearing it because sound travels at 761mph, but light travels at 671 million mph.
+You see the explosion of a firework before hearing it because sound travels at 761 miles per hour, but light travels at 671 million mph.

 Most firework related injuries happen at family or private parties and roughly half of all injuries are to children under the age of 16.
 The most common place for injuries from a firework is to hands, eyes and face.

 The first recorded fireworks in England were at the wedding of King Henry VII in 1486.
 Over 90% of the fireworks sold in Britain still originate from China.

 The world record for the most rockets set off all at once was set at the Battle of Flowers Parade in Jersey on 15th August 1997 when 39,210 rockets were launched at the push of one button!

 If you liked this you may want to read: Why We Remember The Fifth of November.